opendata-apps/mantis/docs/database_shema.md

 ## 📝 TblMeldungUser

-TblMeldungUser links mantis sightings to the users who reported them.
+The TblMeldungUser table links mantis sightings to the users who reported them.
+Each row in this table represents a connection between a mantis sighting and a user.
+Each connection is given a unique identifier (id) and is linked to the TblMeldungen and TblUsers tables through foreign keys (id_meldung and id_user, respectively).

 | Column     | Type    | Description                 |
 | ---------- | ------- | --------------------------- |